Contro1-cs/unaccountable/README.md

 # Welcome to unaccountable

-unaccountable is an habit tracking app that tracks your goals and keeps you motivated without any mercy.
+unaccountable is a habit-tracking app that tracks your goals and keeps you motivated without any mercy.